mrkrumhausen/product-space/README.md

 # 	The Product Space 🚀
-A Playbook of Product Management Techniques
+A playbook of product management techniques

 ## Intro
 The Product Space give people plays they can apply to specific moments of the product development workflow.
 Some of these plays originate from companies like Google, Facebook, Amazon, Intercom or Basecamp and are used industry-wide, others have been developed by individual practitioners, tried and tested in the field and represented here.

 ## The plays